 Students participating in this fall-term program will be part of the Faculty of Arts and Humanities.
-In addition to the Junior Seminar in Critical Writing, English concentrators will take two English courses and Comparative Literature majors will apply to a "major," in which they will take two courses.
+In addition to the Junior Seminar in Critical Writing (taught by Professor of English and Comparative Literature Maria DiBattista and entitled "Modernist London" (see syllabus), English concentrators will take two English courses and Comparative Literature majors will apply to a "major," in which they will take two courses.

 The fourth course will be chosen from one of the following areas: Anthropology, Architecture, Archaeology, Art, History of Art, Astronomy, Chemistry, Economics, English, Environmental Studies, European Cultural Studies, European Social and Political Studies, French, Geography, Geological Sciences, German, Hebrew and Jewish Studies, History, Italian, Law, Linguistics, Mathematics, Philosophy, Physics, Psychology, Scandinavian Studies, Science and Technology Studies, Spanish and Latin American Studies.

 The Faculty of Arts and Humanities at UCL offers a wide range of modern and ancient languages and cultures, including English, French, German, Spanish, Italian, Dutch, Swedish, Norwegian, Danish, Icelandic, Hebrew, Yiddish, Latin and Ancient Greek.
 The School of Slavonic and East European Studies covers all the major languages, literatures and cultures of Central and Eastern Europe.
 In all, UCL offers undergraduate and graduate teaching as well as research expertise in more than 20 European languages and literatures, with library resources to match.